-Viewing posts from 2018Posted by Peter Donovan 8 hours, 1 minute ago in Events /
+Viewing posts from 2018Posted by Didi Pershouse 1 week, 2 days ago in policy and framing /

 Thanks to hosts Anne and Jack Lazor, their beautiful farm, workers, and lovely cows, and all 50+ attendees at the Land Listeners workshop on Sept.
 20, 2018 at Butterworks Farm near Westfield, Vermont.
 Thanks to facilitators Cat Buxton and Didi Pershouse, and to the Grazing Lands Coalition which helped Soil Carbon Coalition to sponsor it.